halo/datanorm/README.md

 * One line of text (e.g. a product name or description) is limited to 40 characters.
 This is because of monospace fonts where a quotation or an invoice would have column limitations.
 There is no reliable way to convert this into flowing text (mostly because of bullet lists).

 * One product can only have one price.
   So the suppliers will typically export multiple Datanorm files to their clients: one with list prices, one with discounted buying prices and one with recommended selling prices.
+Or, they'll provide a second file that only contains various prices.

 * The file encoding is not UTF-8 but `CP850`, common in DOS in Western Europe.

-* There are cross-references between lines within a single Datanorm file, that make parsing very complicated and inefficient (Datanorm files are commonly between 1 MB and 3 GB large).
+* There are cross-references between lines (and even parts of lines) within a single Datanorm file, that make parsing very complicated and inefficient (Datanorm files are commonly between 1 MB and 3 GB large).

 * Version 4, still most commonly used, has special quirks, such as only allowing a product quantity unit of 1, 10, 100 or 1000.
 So you cannot have a product sold in packs of, say 25.

-* One line in the file for prices "P" in version 5 may actually be a set of prices for multiple different products, thus separated by new lines at seemingly random places in the data.
+* One line in the file for prices "P" may actually be a set of prices for up to three same or different products.
+Thus data that belongs together separated by new lines at seemingly random places.

 * Over the years, people started working around the standard to overcome its limitations.
 In other words, every company that exports Datanorm, uses data fields in different ways to communicate different things and many structure the content of the file differently.
 For example, one file for creating products, one for amending existing products and one for doing both.
 Another example is to use product descriptions and product category descriptions interchangeably, and using free text fields to override normalized values that are wrong.

+* To my knowledge, there is no documentation publicly available on the Internet.
+Maybe old books in some library have it.

 If you were ever wondering why Germany has so much bureaucracy, it's because they like to cling on to things.